lyteword/chspurgeon-tod/volume-4/psalm-86.md

 **Verse 1.**

-1\.A singular request—that the Lord should bow his ear.
+1\.
+A singular request—that the Lord should bow his ear.

-2\.A singular plea— *"I am poor and needy."*
+2\.
+A singular plea— *"I am poor and needy."*

-3\.The singular grace of God will answer the request, because singular grace has made the petitioner feel his need.
+3\.
+The singular grace of God will answer the request, because singular grace has made the petitioner feel his need.

 **Verse 2.**

-1\.The blessing sought is present, spiritual, complete and final preservation.
+1\.
+The blessing sought is present, spiritual, complete and final preservation.

-2\.Our reasons for expecting it are—
+2\.
+Our reasons for expecting it are—

 (a) Our belonging to God— *"I am holy."*